-Guitars can be a reasonably decent investment for a collector.
+Guitars can be a reasonably decent investment for a collector (go here if you’re wondering should I buy a new guitar?).
 Certain guitars and their backstories can have a high value for the right buyer.
 Not only are they worth more as they age, but depending on the brand of guitar, their value may increase over time.

 Guitars are worth collecting because they retain their value even if currency fluctuates.
 Some guitars are sold for only a few hundred dollars, but they can appreciate in value to hundreds of thousands of dollars over time.